 Richard Holloway, 'Stories We Tell Ourselves', Canongate Books, (2020)

 Friendly Feedback is always very welcome.
-Please let me know if you have found my ideas interesting and helpful.
+Please let me know if you have found my ideas interesting.

 Make a loan.
 Change a life.